Reading and Phonics

 In the early stages of reading, we teach children to decode words using phonic skills as their main approach, alongside which we teach sight vocabulary.
 Once grasped, the focus for developing reading is on understanding and comprehension.
 Your child will read with their class teacher at least once a week during their guided reading session, then independently supported by teacher set activities during the rest of the week.

-In Key Stage 2 we use the Accelerated Reader Programme which is very similar to “Bug Club” in that it has the facility for parents and teachers to monitor how their children are doing in reading using an online portal.
+In Key Stage 2 we use the Accelerated Reader Programme which has the facility for parents and teachers to monitor how their children are doing in reading using an online portal.
 For teachers this has the added benefit of diagnostic software which allows us to personalize and specifically target pupils reading resources and materials.

 In Accelerated Reader the books that children have access to are carefully banded and once a child has completed a book they take part in an online quiz that shows how well children have comprehended the book they have read.